MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

 * **Relationship Overview** - Shows information about all accounts, including:

   * The Account table shows an overview of related collaboration activity with accounts, such as email and meeting hours spent with them and the last date the organization engaged with them.
-  * The **Relationship score** is based on the amount, frequency, and timeliness of collaboration activity with an account.
+  * The **Connectivity Score** is based on the amount, frequency, and timeliness of collaboration activity with an account.
   * Page down to see **Relationship Highlights** > **Total Time Spent** chart and a chart with **Distinct contacts** analysis.
-  * Use the **HR Attribute Filter** to focus the chart analysis (below the filter) to specific internal groups who are collaborating.
-The **Group Engagement**, **Collaboration Time**, and **Meetings by Length** charts show more details about overall account collaboration activity.
+  * Use the **Internal Group Settings** on the Settings page to focus the chart analysis (below the filter) to specific internal groups who are collaborating.
+The **Group Engagement** and **Collaboration Time** charts show more details about overall account collaboration activity.

 * **Account Analysis** - Focuses in on the following details about an account that you selected and drilled through from the first page:

-  * See visuals about the average relationship score and how the score has changed over the selected time period.
+  * See visuals about the average **Connectivity Score** and how the score has changed over the selected time and how metrics contributing to the score have changed over the same time period.
-  * Use the **HR Attribute Filter** to focus your analysis on specific areas of collaboration for the visuals about collaboration.
   * Examine the collaboration visuals on this page to see what type of communication has occurred with contacts over time and who the top individual account contacts are that the organization has collaborated with.
-The second table lists the top internal groups in the organization who have collaborated with an account based on the HR Attribute filter.
+The second table lists the top internal groups in the organization who have collaborated with an account based on the Internal Group Settings values from the Settings page.
   * Investigate the **Topics** section to see the main topics in a word cloud that indicate what collaboration activity was focused on for the selected account.
 The topics are based on the subject lines for meetings and email.
 Use the **Time Range Selection** to see how the topics in the word cloud change based on what date range is selected.
-  * You'll also see visuals for collaboration trends by communication type and typical meeting lengths for the selected account that you can compare with overall trends on the first page.
+  * You'll also see visuals for collaboration trends by communication type for the selected account over the selected time period.

 * **Individual Collaborators** - Shows more details about all the individual account contacts and all the organizational groups that have collaborated with these contacts.
-The tables include the relationship score, rankings, and other details about how your organization is collaborating with individual account contacts for the selected account.
+The tables include the Connectivity Score and other details about how your organization is collaborating with individual account contacts for the selected account.
 * **External Collaborators** - Shows more details about the external collaborator that you selected from the Individual Collaborators page.
 It shows details about a person outside the organization that collaborated with one or more of the organizational groups.
-It focuses on details, such as their most recent connectivity score, influencer rank, group engagement, and collaboration time.
+It focuses on details, such as their most recent Connectivity Score, Influencer rank (how connected an individual is at the external company), group engagement, and collaboration time.
 * **Domain Details** - Shows details about any individuals included in the data that missing or incorrect CRM or account data.

 ![Relationship Overview report page](./images/ri-pbi-report.png)